-This evaluation, conducted from 2008 – 2010 by Shattuck & Associates, investigated the effectiveness of a combined Best Bones Forever!
-BodyWorks program in increasing knowledge, positive attitudes, self-efficacy, ability to overcome barriers, and healthy nutrition and physical activity behaviors.
+This evaluation, conducted from 2008 to 2010 by Shattuck & Associates, investigated the effectiveness of a combined Best Bones Forever! - BodyWorks program in increasing knowledge, positive attitudes, self-efficacy, ability to overcome barriers, and healthy nutrition and physical activity behaviors.

-The evaluation showed that for healthy diet and physical activity behaviors, the BodyWorks program increased:
+The evaluation showed that for healthy diet and physical activity behaviors, the BodyWorks program increased the following areas:

-With positive evidence from previous evaluations, OWH contracted with Shattuck & Associates to conduct an independent, multi-component evaluation of the BodyWorks program from 2010 - 2013.
-This evaluation included:
+With positive evidence from previous evaluations, OWH contracted with Shattuck & Associates to conduct an independent, multi-component evaluation of the BodyWorks program from 2010 to 2013.

 Content last updated March 26, 2013.